P.E. & SPORT

 Impact of Sports Premium Spending

-At St Paul’s we are very lucky to welcome Miss Crewe into school on a Friday as a specialist Gymnastics Teacher.
-Over the course of the year, Miss Crewe will teach each year group for at least one half term.
-She will teach preschool and EFYS for the whole year.
+At St Paul’s we are very lucky to welcome Mrs Winward (nee Crewe) into school on a Thursday as a specialist Gymnastics Teacher.
+Over the course of the year, Mrs Winward will teach each year group for at least one half term.
+She will teach Pre-school and EYFS for the whole year.
 At St Paul’s we firmly believe that increasing a child’s core strength, physical development and listening skills at such a young age will benefit them in all their learning encouraging them to grow and flourish in our learning environment.
-Our children are fantastic gymnasts and their confidence and ability in the subject area has grown massively since welcoming Miss Crewe to the school family.
-Miss Crewe also provides professional development for the teaching and support staff in school, developing their teaching strategies in this subject area to ensure the quality first teaching is received by all children for many years to come.
+Our children are fantastic gymnasts and their confidence and ability in the subject area has grown massively since welcoming Mrs Winward into the school family.
+Mrs Winward also provides professional development for the teaching and support staff in school, improving their confidence, knowledge and skills in their teaching strategies in this subject area to ensure the quality first teaching is received by all children for many years to come.